What Do Most Handymen Charge Per Hour?

 The National Average Handyman Rate in 2026

-To put it simply, the average handyman charges $85 to $100 per hour across the U.S. in 2026.
-That range covers most standard home repairs.
-Think minor plumbing fixes, drywall patches, door adjustments, and light fixture swaps.
-Most homeowners spend between $150 and $400 for a typical handyman visit once you factor in the hourly rate and the minimum service fee.
+Most handymen across the U.S. charge $85 to $100 per hour right now.
+That covers basic work: minor plumbing, drywall patches, door adjustments, light fixture swaps.
+A typical visit runs $150 to $400 once you add the hourly rate and minimum fee.

 How Location Changes What You Pay